Marathon Training Diet: What To Eat While Training For A Marathon

 Day 1: Morning Long Run

-• Pre-Run Snack: Whole wheat toast or English muffin with peanut butter and sliced banana
+• Pre-Run Snack: Whole wheat toast, English muffin, or bagel with peanut butter and sliced banana

-• Long Run: Consume 60 to 90 grams of carbohydrate per hour with some fat and protein throughout such as trail mix with dried fruit, nuts, and dark chocolate or whole grain tortilla with almond butter and honey.
+• Long Run: Consume 60 to 90 grams of carbohydrates per hour with some fat and protein throughout, such as trail mix with dried fruit, nuts, and dark chocolate or a whole-grain tortilla with almond butter and honey.

 • Post-Run Recovery Snack: Protein smoothie with banana, spinach, blueberries, pineapple, hemp seeds, Greek yogurt (or coconut yogurt if you are vegan), and protein powder.